Yacoob Omar

-Yacoob Omar (born 7 August 1948, in Durban) is a former South African first-class cricketer who played for Natal, mostly in Howa Bowl matches.
+Yacoob Omar (born 7 August 1948) is a former South African first-class cricketer who played for Natal, mostly in Howa Bowl matches.
+He was born at Durban in 1948.

 Omar holds the record for most runs scored in the Howa Bowl, which was known as the Dadabhay Trophy when he made a pair on first-class debut.
 He was also a decent right arm medium pace bowler.

 In a tournament which was played on poor pitches that favoured the bowlers, Omar was one of the few players capable of making centuries and had a career best score of 174 not out, scored as captain against Eastern Province in 1975/76.